dylanmei/logspout-kafka/README.md

 # logspout-kafka

-A [Logspout](https://github.com/gliderlabs/logspout) adapter for writing Docker container logs to Kafka topics.
+A [Logspout](https://github.com/gliderlabs/logspout) adapter for sending Docker container logs to Kafka topics.

 ## usage

-If *container-logs* is the Kafka topic for Docker container logs, then we can direct all messages to Kafka using the **logspout** [Route API](https://github.com/gliderlabs/logspout/tree/master/routesapi):
+With *container-logs* as the Kafka topic for Docker container logs, we can direct all messages to Kafka using the **logspout** [Route API](https://github.com/gliderlabs/logspout/tree/master/routesapi):

 ```
 curl http://container-host:8000/routes -d '{